 Refusing to let my miscarriage define my life.

 On this day, instead of letting sorrow consume me, I choose to celebrate life.
-Today is my brother’s birthday.
+My brother’s birthday is also on the 7th December.
 It is also the anniversary of my dear Aunty Coral’s passing.
 A day of loss, yes, but also a day of remembrance and love.

 I rarely share this story.
 But today, I feel called to.
 Because I know I am not alone.
 Because there are other women who have walked this path, who carry this silent grief, who wonder if the world sees them as mothers when their arms remain empty.